History of nudity: Gender distinctions in public behavior

 Public swimming pools in the United States were the product of municipal reform movements beginning in the mid-19th century.
 In New York City, municipal baths and pools were first opened in 1870 not only to improve the health of the inhabitants of tenements, but to control the use of the waterfront by men and boys who violated Victorian norms by behaving boisterously and swimming nude where women might see them from passing boats.
 This effort had mixed effect, with boys continuing to swim nude in rivers into the 1930s; preferring unsupervised play to rule-bound recreation.
 Civic leaders had not intended pools to be used for recreation, but for health and sporting activities, which were male only.
 Initially, working-class men and boys swam in the nude, as had previously been customary in lakes and rivers.
 Only later were days set aside for use of baths and pools by women.

 From 1860 to 1937 men in the UK and America were often required to wear suits that covered the upper torso when swimming where women were present.
 Early swimsuits made of knitted wool made swimming difficult.
 In many places, gender segregation was maintained where recreational activities were deemed unladylike, such as particular beaches, rivers, lakes and swimming pools.
 In England from 1900 to 1919, women were forbidden to bathe within a hundred yards of any male swimmer over the age of twelve.
 Restrictions in behavior and bathing costumes were slowly relaxed during the 1920s, and by the 1930s, this could result in men swimming nude within the view of women.
+In Brazil, in some nudist magazines published in 1950s, tried to convince Brazilian women to take part in nudist camps and beaches.